Anthropology Magazine

 A bright multi-colored mural against a large wall depicts an older woman in a headscarf, while a man in business attire walks by.

-In this unit (to accompany the SAPIENS podcast S6E8), students will learn how crucial intercultural understanding is to the globalized world.
-Knowing that culture impacts people’s speech, actions, and thoughts, students will evaluate how understanding these differences is the initial step to gaining intercultural competence.
-The class will explore challenges to intercultural understanding and learn how empathy, active listening, and dialogue play a role in effective intercultural communication.
+In this unit (to accompany SAPIENS podcast S6E8), students will learn about the importance of intercultural understanding.
+Culture impacts people’s speech, actions, and thoughts, and students will evaluate how understanding this is the first step to gaining intercultural competence.
+Students will explore challenges to intercultural understanding and learn how empathy, active listening, and dialogue all play a role.

 Learning Objectives

-• Identify the challenges to intercultural understanding, such as stereotypes, ethnocentrism, and cultural misunderstandings.
+• Identify the challenges to intercultural communication, such as stereotypes, ethnocentrism, and cultural misunderstandings.

 • Distinguish the role of empathy, active listening, and dialogue in bridging the gap between cultural insiders and outsiders.